-Are you looking for a job post-Covid-19 and analyzing your employability skills?
+Are you looking for a dream job and analyzing your employability skills?
 Want to try yourself out in a remote role?
 Then you need a great cover letter.
 This step by step guide will help you write the perfect cover letter that gets your foot in the door.

 A cover letter is an email or one-page document that you submit with your CV, resume, or proposal when you apply for a job.
 In a cover letter you introduce yourself, highlight your relevant professional skills and experience, and state why you're right for the job.
 Your letter should be error-free and concise; 250-400 words is just right.
 Always keep in mind that a cover letter is not a replacement for your resume.
 And you should not use it to relist everything already stated in the resume either.